gmih/gmih.github.io/pages/about/index.md

 Rank changes to Legionnaire are discussed after raids and are based on not only meeting minimum ilvl but performing well and meeting attendance goals.

 ### Social
-This is our friends and family guild rank, and members will need to let an officer know that they want to raid and go through a short trial to become a Legionnaire.
+This is our friends and family guild rank.
+Social rank members can transition to Legionnaire rank by letting an officer know that they want to raid and completing a short trial.

 ### Senator Servant
 Officer Alts.